MikeFultonDev/batchtsocmd/README.md

 - `--systsprt PATH` - Path to SYSTSPRT output file or named pipe (optional, defaults to DUMMY)
 - `--sysprint PATH` - Path to SYSPRINT output file or named pipe (optional, defaults to stdout)
 - `--steplib DATASET` - Optional STEPLIB dataset name (e.g., DB2V13.SDSNLOAD)
+- `--source-encoding ENCODING` - Source encoding for pipe inputs: `ISO8859-1` or `IBM-1047` (required for pipes, auto-detected for files)
 - `-v, --verbose` - Enable verbose output

 ## Notes

 - Input files can be ASCII (ISO8859-1) or EBCDIC (IBM-1047)
-- Untagged files are assumed to be EBCDIC
+- For regular files: encoding is auto-detected via file tags; untagged files are assumed to be EBCDIC
+- For named pipes: you **must** specify `--source-encoding` because z/OS pipes cannot store encoding metadata
 - Output files will be tagged as IBM-1047
 - If --systsprt is not specified, output goes to DUMMY
 - If --sysprint is not specified, output goes to stdout (tagged as IBM-1047)